In re J.B.

 Juvenile Law Center and co-counsel filed a brief arguing that J.B. must immediately be released from detention pending his adjudicatory hearing because his unlawful detention violates Pennsylvania's Juvenile Act.

 The Pennsylvania Superior Court affirmed the lower court's decision to close J.B.'s trial to the public.

-On May 8, 2013, the Superior Court of Pennsylvania issued its Opinion which vacated the juvenile court’s dispositional order and remanded the case for further proceedings.
-In its conclusion, the Opinion stated “…we conclude that J.B.’s weight of evidence claim is meritorious, in that the juvenile court committed a palpable abuse of discretion in rendering a ruling contrary to the evidence of the record.”
+On May 8, 2013, the Superior Court of Pennsylvania issued its Opinion, which vacated the juvenile court’s dispositional order and remanded the case for further proceedings.
+The Superior Court stated "we conclude that J.B.’s weight of evidence claim is meritorious, in that the juvenile court committed a palpable abuse of discretion in rendering a ruling contrary to the evidence of the record.”

 The Commonwealth of Pennsylvania appealed to the Pennsylvania Supreme Court.
 Juvenile Law Center filed a brief on behalf of J.B. in the Pennsylvania Supreme Court in February 2014.

 In December 2014, the Pennsylvania Supreme Court vacated the Superior Court’s ruling on the weight of the evidence without reaching the merits and remanded the matter to the juvenile court, holding that J.B. is entitled to file a motion for a new trial nunc pro tunc.
 On behalf of J.B., attorneys timely filed a nunc pro tunc motion with the juvenile court in January 2015, which the juvenile court denied on May 19, 2015.
 J.B.’s counsel timely appealed to the Superior Court of Pennsylvania.